NormalVR/Normcore-Documentation/src/pricing.md

 title: Pricing
 ---
 # Pricing
-Normcore provides auto-scaling servers that can host any project.
-We also provide the lowest latency possible in  every region around the globe.
+Normcore is a hosted platform that provides servers around the globe.

 ### Our pricing model
 We offer [three pricing tiers](https://normcore.io/pricing) to meet your needs.